Ukraine is the focus of discussion at the G20 meeting…and pressure on India to influence Russia

 For his part, the European Union’s foreign policy chief, Josep Borrell, hoped that “India will use its diplomatic capabilities to persuade Russia to end its military operation in Ukraine,” commenting: “I am sure of its ability to do so.”

-Earlier, India had refused to condemn the Russian military operation in Ukraine, and had reservations about including the condemnation in the final statement of the meeting of finance ministers and central bank governors of the “Group of Twenty” countries, which was held last February in New Delhi.
+Earlier, India had refused to condemn the Russian military operation in Ukraine, and had reservations regarding including the condemnation in the final statement of the meeting of finance ministers and central bank governors of the “Group of Twenty” countries, which was held last February in New Delhi.

 For his part, Indian Foreign Minister Vinay Quatra said that the discussion on the Russian military operation during the meeting of foreign ministers will be an important part, but India, the host country, is confident that the economic challenges resulting from the war will receive similar attention.